 Anyone wishing to speak at any of the scheduled meetings may do so by joining at the following links:

 These links can be used before each meeting to pre-register or used during each meeting to register and immediately join the meeting.
-Pre-registration is encouraged, as we will invite speakers in order of sign-in.
 Full name not required for registration; you may use any identifier you wish.
 We only need a way to call upon you when it is your turn.

 Comment or listen by telephone